Bekacru/better-fetch/README.md

 # Better Fetch

-A fetch wrapper for typescript that returns data and error object, supports defined route schemas, plugins and more.
+A fetch wrapper for typescript that returns data and error object, supports defined routes with zod schemas, callbacks, plugins, react hooks and more.
 Works on the browser, node (version 18+), workers, deno and bun.

 ## Installation